Before you make a complaint

 How do you complain?

 A complaint must be in writing.
 It is important that you write what and who you are complaining about with clear statement of name and address.
 It is also important that you write on which date and what time the offence of the regulations took place.
 Also remember to state your own name, address and date and to sign the complaint.
-You must hand ind the complaint to Kollegiernes Kontor and it is most effective when more inhabitants have signed the complaint.
+You must email the complaint to Kollegiernes Kontor and it is most effective when more inhabitants have signed the complaint.

 How do we handle your complaint?